 After you’ve stopped by the Visitor’s Center, drive into the park and be sure to check out the every classic and rustic Bryce Canyon Lodge.
 This architectural masterpiece was built in the mid-1920s using local materials.
 Consider dining in the restaurant there for a real treat.

+Bryce Canyon is one of the best US National Parks for families.
 Here are three easy-going hikes for both kids and adults in Bryce Canyon:

 Sunset Point to Sunrise Point (1 mi / 1.6 km round trip): The paved hike between Sunrise and Sunset Points is part of the longer Rim Trail.
 The path is wheelchair accessible except in severe weather.
 Pets on a leash are also allowed on this trail.
 Enjoy this trail best before breakfast or after dinner.